cryptoDevTrader/docker-telegram-notifier/README.md

 [arefaslani](https://github.com/arefaslani) for original idea.<br>
 [poma](https://github.com/poma) for reworking the original version and move it to alpine image.<br>
+[DB Tech](https://www.youtube.com/c/DBTechYT/about) for making a video review of this notifier, thanks buddy.<br>
 [monkeber](https://github.com/monkeber) for help and implementation of idea with variables according to my thoughts, thanks homie.